 - Linear gives even credit to all channels before conversion

 - Position-based gives 40% credit to each first and last, splitting the remaining 20% across all middle channels

 - Time delay gives more credit the closer the channel is to conversion, using a 7-day half life

 - Ads-preferred model gives 100% credit to the last Google Ads channel clicked through prior to converting

-How to Set Up Google Analytics 4
+How to Migrate to Google Analytics 4 from UA & GA360

 Because GA4 is an entirely new product, you can’t simply hit an ‘update’ button on your existing Universal Analytics or GA360 property; a new property needs to be created for GA4, and your site will need the appropriate tagging to begin collecting data.